discordjs/guide/guide/message-components/interactions.md

 For situations where you want to collect multiple interactions, the Collector approach is better suited than awaiting singular interactions.
 Following on from the [select menus](/message-components/select-menus) guide, you're going to extend that example to use an <DocsLink path="class/InteractionCollector"/> to listen for multiple <DocsLink path="class/StringSelectMenuInteraction"/>s.

 Begin by storing the <DocsLink path="class/InteractionResponse" /> as a variable, and calling <DocsLink path="class/InteractionResponse?scrollTo=createMessageComponentCollector" type="method" /> on this instance.
-This method returns an InteractionCollector that will fire it's <DocsLink path="class/InteractionCollector?scrollTo=e-collect" /> event whenever an interaction passes its filter (if one is provided).
+This method returns an InteractionCollector that will fire its <DocsLink path="class/InteractionCollector?scrollTo=e-collect" /> event whenever an interaction passes its filter (if one is provided).

 In the `collect` event, each interaction is a <DocsLink path="class/StringSelectMenuInteraction" /> thanks to the `componentType: ComponentType.StringSelect` option provided to the collector (and because that was the only type of component in the message).
 The selected value(s) are available via the <DocsLink path="class/StringSelectMenuInteraction?scrollTo=values" /> property.